fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS1Images.rst

    # We can convert it in the object
    oBoundingBox = wasdi.bboxStringToObject(StringBBox)
    # Or we can also use directly lat and lon in the search:
-   SLCWithLatLonFound = wasdi.searchEOImages("S1", sStartDate, sEventDate,  fULLat=20.1, fULLon=43.2, fLRLat=19.3, fLRLon=44.4, sProductType="SLC")
+   SLCWithLatLonFound = wasdi.searchEOImages("S1", sStartDate, sEndDate,  fULLat=20.1, fULLon=43.2, fLRLat=19.3, fLRLon=44.4, sProductType="SLC")
    wasdi.wasdiLog("Found " + str(len(SLCWithLatLonFound)) + " SLC Images")